gwlucastrig/gridfour/docs/notes/G93-Compression-Algorithms.md

 in the form of integers.
 So in order to use them to process and store the outputs from the models, the residuals must somehow be serialized into a byte form.
 Most of the residuals tend to be close to zero, so the serialization for them is trivial.
-But a non-negligible number of them will be in excess of the value that can be stored in a single byte.
+In some cases, however, the residuals will be in excess of the value that can be stored in a single byte.

 While it would be feasible to simply split out the integer residual